Asteski/OneDrive-Better-Light-Mode/README.md

 Currently in development.

+## Important notes

+Keep in mind, that every OneDrive update will revert those icons to default, so the script would need to be re-run once OneDrive will be updated.

 ## Future plans
 - more light mode tray icons
 - bigger tray icons set for both light and dark mode